mehmetyagci/Would-You-Rather/README.md

 Would You Rather is the second project for the Udacity React Nanodegree program.
 The application created using React, Redux, React Router, Semantic UI etc...
 This application is a recreation of the classic game, Would You Rather.
 A user can login and submit reponses to the number of different Would You Rather questions that have been asked.
 A user can also add new questions to be answered as well as see where they rank among all users on the questions asked/answered Leaderboards.

+## Demo

+You can see a live demo of the project [here](https://mehmetyagci.github.io/Would-You-Rather/)

 ## Installation